MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 - An Office 365 Group owner can add guest users if this option has been enabled for your organization.

-- Global admins can add guest users to any Office 365 groups in the organization.
+- Global admins can add guest users to any groups in the organization.

 ### How can a global admin add a new guest user to the organization?
 <a name="BKMK_Whocanaddguests"> </a>

-- Owners of an Office 365 group and global admins who are owners of the group can add guest users to Office 365 groups through Outlook on Web.
+- Owners of an Office 365 group and global admins who are owners of the group can add guest users to groups through Outlook on Web.

 - Sharing a file with a guest from a SharePoint site or an Office 365 group.
 See [Share group files](https://support.office.com/article/749bc73b-90c9-4760-9b6f-9aa1cf01b403.aspx).